Fusho-n-Delilah/Website-Portfolio/README.md

 # Website-Portfolio
-A repository for listing my static web site and landing page professional experience
+A repository for listing my static web site and landing page professional experience.
+Links take you to the actual website to test responsive design.
+Please scroll down to see photos and gifs of some of my favorites! thank you for looking!

 Websites
 --------